 Christmas Day in the United States

-When is Christmas Day?
+When is Christmas Day in United States?

-Christmas Day is on December 25, 2020.
+Christmas Day in United States is on December 25, 2022.
+It falls on Sunday.

-How many days until Christmas Day?
+How many days until Christmas Day in United States?

-There are 59 Days left until Christmas Day in the United States.
+There are 171 Days left until Christmas Day in the United States.

 |2022||December 25||Sunday||Christmas Day|

 |Labor Day||September 05, 2022|

 |Columbus Day||October 10, 2022|

 |Halloween||October 31, 2022|